At Marloes Sands, Wales, 2001. © Frédérique Delacoste

 Selected Group Exhibitions:

-Women in Revolt (forthcoming) Tate Britain, 8 November 2023 – 2024 Re/Sisters (forthcoming), Barbican Art Gallery, London, 5 Oct 2023 – 14 Jan 2023 Landscape Trauma, Centre for British Photography, London, 8 June – 24 September 2023 Radical Landscapes, Tate Liverpool, May-September, 2022.
+The 80s: Photographing Britain, Tate Britain, 20 November 2024 – 5 May 2025 Women in Revolt (forthcoming) Tate Britain, 8 November 2023 – 2024 Re/Sisters (forthcoming), Barbican Art Gallery, London, 5 Oct 2023 – 14 Jan 2023 Landscape Trauma, Centre for British Photography, London, 8 June – 24 September 2023 Radical Landscapes, Tate Liverpool, May-September, 2022.
 Photographing Protest: Resistance through a Feminist Lens, Four Corners, London, March-April 2022.
 Generation War, Torrance Art Museum, Los Angeles Country, USA, 2019.

 A Green and Pleasant Land, Towner Art Gallery, UK, 2017/2018.